Sunhieshka/Celebrity_Mannerism/README.md

 This directory holds real user-uploaded content — it's gitignored, and the app's own file-management routes are the intended way to modify it.

-## Character sheet asset sync

-Uploading an image into `character sheets` triggers, via `server/asset_runtime.py`:

-1. Creates an Ark asset group for the project if one doesn't already exist.
-2. Uploads the image bytes to TOS.
-3. Builds a public object URL from `TOS_PUBLIC_URL_PREFIX`.
-4. Calls `CreateAsset` to register that TOS object in the asset library.

-Generated motion-reference `.mp4` outputs go through the same TOS upload step, and their public URLs are stored in the project's `.actor-studio.json` for use as Seedance references.

-## Seedance 2.5 generation

-Via `server/seedance_runtime.py`:

-1. Select one synced character sheet asset as `@Image1`.
-2. Select one generated motion-reference video as `@Video1` (optionally a second as `@Video2` for facial motion).
-3. Edit the prompt template and start generation.
-4. The backend creates a Seedance task and polls it through the Ark runtime API.

 ## Working with this repo in Claude Code